poastoast/catbox/README.md

    - doesn't require sealant to be water resistant
       - capable of light rain/snow before additional sealing
       - NOT submergable
+   - component location labeling mainly applies to those using a Robogotchi logger*

+   - step files in their own branch, full history of versions can be found there

 CHANGES:
    - [2.6.12]